Bgrlgymnast/the-a-team/README.md

 ### **Stage 2**
 **Develop and optimize model**
 - Initializes Python script, trains, and evaluates a model
+    - Model output of predictive power at least 75% classification accuracy or 0.80 R-squared (Single Model)
-    - Model output of predictive power at least 75% classification accuracy or 0.80 R-squared
+    - Model output of predictive power at least 75% classification accuracy or 0.80 R-squared (Multi-ouput Model)
 - Optimize model
     - show iterative changes
     - show change results in model performance